NameTakenBonk/SuphisDataStoreModule/docs/Extras/queuing.md

 ---
-sidebar_position: 7
+sidebar_position: 2
 ---

 # Queing
-Queing is usefull because you can save data without opening the data store iteself.
+Queing is usefull because you can list data to save later.

 ## Setup
 Let's just get the basic things we need setup like we always do.